How Long Should You Avoid the Sauna After a Getting a Tattoo?

 Why can’t you sauna after the tattoo?

-Sweating excessively in places like saunas can cause the color of your new tattoo to fade.
+- Sweating in the sauna can make your tattoo lose its color: Sweating excessively in places like saunas can cause the color of your new tattoo to fade.

-High heat in saunas can disperse tattoo pigments, leading to discoloration, and it can even cause scarring around the tattoo.
+- Sauna heat can mess up the ink and leave scars: High heat in saunas can disperse tattoo pigments, leading to discoloration, and it can even cause scarring around the tattoo.

-Therefore, it is important to avoid using a sauna until your tattoo has fully healed to maintain its color.
+- Skipping the sauna helps your tattoo stay bright and clean: Therefore, it is important to avoid using a sauna until your tattoo has fully healed to maintain its color.

 How Long to Avoid Sauna After Tattoo?